nxt-insurance/nxt_state_machine/README.md

 # NxtStateMachine

 ## TODO
+- Can we use Sets as Registry instead of hash?
 - Should all states always be symbols or strings?
 - Get rid of default callback order and make all methods available on transition
 - Test that events with the same name can coexist but are unique!